 Published by VIZ Media.
 Print from VIZ, Digital from Yen Press.

-00:00: SPOILERS: We spoilt the hell out of this episode.
+00:00: SPOILERS: We spoil the hell out of this episode.
 Fair warning.

-1:00: Lum and her family, those Irresponsible Aliens, is the sort of the title of Rumiko Takahashi’s Urusei Yatsura in Japanese.
+1:00: Lum and her family, Those Irresponsible Aliens, is sort of the title of Rumiko Takahashi’s Urusei Yatsura in Japanese.
 Deep cut.

 1:10: For the record, Arakawa-sensei had only completed a few short-stories, chief among them Stray Dog and Ghost Demons of Shanghai, before starting Fullmetal Alchemist (FMA) which was her first serialization.